FridaBjorkroth/OpenSpecRad/README.md

 # Open-SpecRad
-Repository for all project files created during development of a low-cost, open source spectroradiometer system for in situ measurements of water-leaving reflectance
+Repository for all project files created during development of a low-cost, open source spectroradiometer system (Open-SpecRad) for in situ measurements of water-leaving reflectance.